povik/fold/docs/QuickStart.md

 | `I1` | `I2` | `D1` | `I3` | `D2` | `I4` | ... |
 | --- | --- | --- | --- | --- | --- | --- |

-With this picture for the sequencing of accesses to the working memory, we can start implementing the code changes to our core.
+With this picture for the sequencing of accesses to working memory, we can start implementing the code changes to our core.
 Let's make a list of the changes we need to make:

  * Overall, if our goal is to process an instruction each cycle (up to some exceptions), we need to make the virtual delay of an execution through the loop's body be one cycle.
-We can't altogether remove the delays we inserted earlier for data causality, but we can add a negative delay at the end of the loop iteration, and an extra one in handling of the `LOAD` opcode, such that the delay total comes out to one.
+We can't altogether remove the delays we inserted earlier for data causality, but we can insert additional negative delays so that the total per an iteration of the loop comes out to one cycle.
 This will be in conflict with data causality for the `pc` variable on jumps or branches, but we will address that separately.

  * To implement a conflict-free sequencing of working memory accesses according to the scheme we discussed, we introduce a new mutable variable `extra_delay1` to signal from the processing of a `LOAD` or `STORE` instruction that the processing of the next instruction should have an extra virtual delay inbetween the fetching of the instruction and the rest of the processing.

- * Let's focus on the `regs` accesses and discuss the timing of the reads that follow after the write of a result to `regs[rd]` in the processing of an instruction.
-By the insertion of the negative delays, we have made the `regs` read in the follow-up instruction be carried out one or two physical cycles earlier that they would be otherwise, in some cases reordering the read *before* the write (as long as the port in non-transparent).
-With this state of affairs we are failing to uphold the program order.
-Luckily making the read ports transparent is all we need to do.
-Even in the processing of a `LOAD` instruction, which causes a late register write, this will work out because of the extra delay signaled into the next instruction by `extra_delay1`.
+ * Let's focus on the `regs` accesses.
+By the insertion of the negative delays, we have made the `regs` reads be carried out one or two physical cycles earlier relative to the writes from previous instructions.
+In some cases, this reorders a read *before* a write in conflict with the program oder.
+Luckily making the read ports transparent is all we need to do to fix this.
+Even in the processing of a `LOAD` instruction, which causes a late register write, the ordering will work out thanks to the extra delay signaled into the next instruction with `extra_delay1`.

- * To address data causality around `pc`, we need to insert virtual delays in case of jumps or branching instructions. `pc` is the fetch address for the next instruction, so the fetching of the next instruction needs to be appropriately delayed from the fetching of the current instruction so that there's a feasible scheduling of the operations that depend on the current instruction and influence the `pc` for the next instruction.
+ * To address data causality around `pc`, we need to insert virtual delays in case of jumps or branching instructions.
+When modifying the program counter, we need to postpone the fetching of the next instruction to meet data causality.
 We add a `delay(2);` statement to code blocks of opcodes `JAL`, `JALR`, and `BRANCH` each.

 This is what our code looks like now, with some parts redacted out: